thealongsider/Data-Analytics-Projects/README.md

-# Data Analysis through Visualization
+# Data Analytics Projects
-These are data analysis projects that I've worked on, mostly through Python, utilizing Visualization techniques to better understand data
+These are data analysis projects that I've worked on, mostly through Python, utilizing Visualization techniques and regression analysis to pull insights from data sets.

+Ecommerce Analysis using Linear Regression -- Used Linear Regression to give insight into ecommerce company's decision on whether to focus on their mobile app or website.
+I completed this project as part of an online data science course.
+The data and company are fictional.

 Financial Crisis Bank Data - Capstone Project -- An exploratory analysis of stock market data for 6 major banks throughout the 10 year period surrounding the financial crisis.
 I completed this capstone project as part of an online data science course.